 Luggage transportation from hotel to hotel

-Gratuities for restaurants, hotels and transportation
+Gratuities for restaurants and hotels

 What’s not included?